Ombre Shading Pre-Care Information:

 • Are diabetic without a doctor’s note

-• Are currently in chemotherapy or have recently finished (must have doctor’s clearance)
+• Have cancer or currently in chemotherapy or have recently finished (must have doctor’s clearance)

 • Have major heart conditions, pacemaker, or have had an organ transplant